 For more nighttime Rome events in August, start here:

 The Rome Opera House is OPEN.
-Some shows are being held at Circus Maximus.

 The Rome Auditorium is OPEN.